People don’t like filling out forms. aThere, we said it.

 This causes friction.

-Friction is any element on your landing page that causes your customers not to convert on your page.
-Landing page conversions first take place in your visitors’ minds before they do on the page, which is why it’s crucial to free your page from any psychological roadblocks.
+Friction is any element on your post-click landing page that causes your customers not to convert on your page. post-click landing page conversions first take place in your visitors’ minds before they do on the page, which is why it’s crucial to free your page from any psychological roadblocks.

 The best way to deal with form friction (the psychological resistance caused by your form) is to use double opt-in forms, aka two-step opt-in forms.